Asymptotic quantization of exponential random graphs: Introduction

+A central ingredient of our analysis is the use of simple yet effective geometric arguments that combine recent results in asymptotic extremal graph theory \cite{Razborov} with the theory of graphons \cite{L2} and the traditional theory of exponential families.
+Both the quantization of the parameter space and the identification of critical directions stem from the dual geometric property of a bounded convex polygon with infinitely many edges, which can be thought of as an asymptotic mean value parametrization of the edge-triangle exponential model.
+We expect this framework to apply more generally to other exponential random graph models.

 The rest of this paper is organized as follows.
 In Section \ref{limit} we provide some basics of graph limit theory, summarize the main results of \cite{CD} and introduce key geometric quantities.
 In Section \ref{attractive} we investigate the asymptotic behavior of ``attractive'' 2-parameter exponential random graph models along general straight lines.
 In Section \ref{vertical} we analyze the asymptotic structure of ``repulsive'' 2-parameter exponential random graph models along vertical lines.
 In Sections \ref{jump} and \ref{ale} we examine the asymptotic feature of the edge-triangle model along general straight lines.
-Finally, Section \ref{conclusion} is devoted to concluding remarks.
+Section \ref{illu} shows some illustrative figures and Section \ref{further} is devoted to further discussions.
 All the proofs are in the appendix.